mitchso/EvolvePro/README.md

-# EVOLVEpro - reworked
+# EVOLVEpro fork

 This is my reworked version of EVOLVEpro (https://github.com/mat10d/EvolvePro).
 The main differences between this repo and the original are:
 - This codebase is trimmed down to only include necessary materials for running the evolvepro workflow on experimental datasets.
-The ability to analyze DMS datasets has been completely removed.
+The ability to analyze DMS datasets has been removed.
-- This codebase now supports embedding extractions from ESM models only, but has added support for ESM-C family models, whereas the original EvolvePro supports only up to ESM-2.
+- This codebase now supports embedding extractions from ESM models only, but has added support for ESM-C family models, whereas the original EvolvePro supports ESM-1/2.
 - Support for MPS on macs, to allow for GPU usage during embedding extraction.
-- Maintained the underlying logic of the original code but reimplemented to simplify inputs, outputs, and function calls (new usages are described below).
+- Maintained the underlying logic of the original code but restructured inputs, outputs, and function calls (new usages are described below).
 - Support for arbitrary regression models and user-defined parameters as desired - however the default is still a random forest model as recommended by EvolvePro.
-- Various internal changes to improve clarity and error-handling.
+- Additional error-handling and documentation.

 ## Overview